Skip to content

 2. Understand your priorities: Make sure when you say “yes” to someone you aren’t saying “no” to yourself

-3. Communicate with clarity: Use I Statements and be specific when saying “no”
+3. Communicate with clarity: Use and be specific when saying “no”

 4. Get comfortable with being uncomfortable: defining boundaries can be an adjustment and uncomfortable